 1. \(\#(x y) = \#[x \cup (x^c \circ y)] = \#(x) + \#(x^c \circ y)\) since \(x\) and \(x^c \circ y\) are disjoint.
 But from proposition , \(\#(x^c \circ y) = \#(y)\).

 2. The result is trivial if \(x\) or \(y\) is the identity \(\emptyset\), so we will assume that \(x\) and \(y\) are nonempty.
-Note that, by definition \[\max(x y) = \max[x \cup (x^c \circ y)] = \max \{\max(x), \max(x^c \circ y)\}\] Let \(i = \#(x)\) and \(n = \max(x)\).
-Then \(n \in x\) and the remaining \(i - 1\) elements of \(x\) are in \(\{1, 2, \ldots, n-1\}\).
-Hence, \(x^c\) contains \(n - i\) elements of \(\{1, 2, \ldots, n - 1\}\), together with all of the elements of \(\{n + 1, n + 2, \ldots\}\).
-If \(\max(y) \le n - i\), then \(\max(x^c \circ y) = x^c[\max(y)] \le n - 1\) so \(\max(x y) = n = \max(x)\).
-If \(\max(y) \gt n - i\), then \(\max(x y) = \max(x^c \circ y) = x^c[\max(y)]\)—the element of rank \(\max(y)\) in \(x^c\).
-Given the structure of \(x^c\) noted above, this element is \(n + [\max(y) - (n - i)] = \max(y) + i\).
+Note that, by definition \[\max(x y) = \max[x \cup (x^c \circ y)] = \max \{\max(x), \max(x^c \circ y)\}\] Let \(n = \#(x)\) and \(m = \max(x)\).
+Then \(m \in x\) and the remaining \(n - 1\) elements of \(x\) are in \(\{1, 2, \ldots, m - 1\}\).
+Hence, \(x^c\) contains \(m - n\) elements of \(\{1, 2, \ldots, m - 1\}\), together with all of the elements of \(\{m + 1, m + 2, \ldots\}\).
+If \(\max(y) \le m - n\), then \(\max(x^c \circ y) = x^c[\max(y)] \le m - 1\) so \(\max(x y) = m = \max(x)\).
+If \(\max(y) \gt m - n\), then \(\max(x y) = \max(x^c \circ y) = x^c[\max(y)]\)—the element of rank \(\max(y)\) in \(x^c\).
+Given the structure of \(x^c\) noted above, this element is \(m + [\max(y) - (m - n)] = \max(y) + n\).

 3. Again, the result is trivial if \(x\) or \(y\) is empty, so consider the case where both are nonempty and let \(i = \min(x)\) and \(j = \min(y)\).
 The smallest element of \(x^c \circ y\) is \(x^c(j)\).
 If \(i \le j\) then \(x^c(j) \gt i\).
 If \(i \gt j\) then \(x^c(j) = j\).

-In particular, if \(x \in S\) and \(i \in \N_+\) then \[ \max(x \{i\}) = \begin{cases} \max(x), &\text{ if } i \le \max(x) - \#(x)\\ \#(x) + i, &\text{ if } i \gt \max(x) - \#(x) \end{cases} \] Since the cardinality function is a homomorphism, the partial order graph \((S, \subseteq)\) is uniform.
-That is, if \(x \in S\) can be factored into singletons \[x = u_1 u_2 \cdots u_n\] where \(n \in \N_+\) and \(\#(u_i) = 1\) for \(i \in \{1, 2, \ldots, n\}\), then \(n = \#(x)\).
+In particular, if \(x \in S\) and \(i \in \N_+\) then \[ \max(x \{i\}) = \begin{cases} \max(x), &\text{ if } i \le \max(x) - \#(x)\\ \#(x) + i, &\text{ if } i \gt \max(x) - \#(x) \end{cases} \] From Section 1, we know that the partial order graph \((S, \subseteq)\) is uniform.
+In terms of the semigroup, \(x \in S_+\) can be factored into singletons \[x = u_1 u_2 \cdots u_n\] where \(n = \#(x) \in \N_+\) and \(\#(u_i) = 1\) for \(i \in \{1, 2, \ldots, n\}\).
 Moreover, we know the number of such factorings.

-If \(x \in S\) with \(\#(x) = n\) then there are \(n!\) factorings of \(x\) into irreducible elements (singletons).
+If \(x \in S_+\) with \(\#(x) = n\) then there are \(n!\) factorings of \(x\) into irreducible elements (singletons).

 Details: